Aakash-Jha3903/AI-based_Student_drop-out_prediction_and_Counseling_system/README.md

-# EduTracker
+# DropTrack.AI

 An **AI-based Student Dropout Prediction and Counseling System** designed to prevent student dropouts and promote education through early intervention and support.

 ## 🎯 Project Overview

-EduTracker is an innovative platform that leverages artificial intelligence to identify students at risk of dropping out and provides timely intervention through a comprehensive counseling system.
+DropTrack.AI is an innovative platform that leverages artificial intelligence to identify students at risk of dropping out and provides timely intervention through a comprehensive counseling system.
 The project aims to:

 - Predict potential dropout cases before they occur
 - Provide targeted counseling and support